Hypertension may well be the medical term given for high blood pressure, but there is another name that is sometimes used – “The Silent Killer”.

 Honoured with a CES Innovation Award, the device functions as a BPM, ECG and digital stethoscope.
 ECG is used to identify atrial fibrillation (AFib), a serious form of irregular heart rhythm that can lead to heart failure and is a major risk for stroke.
 The digital stethoscope can provide early detection of valvular heart disease.
 The condition is characterized by damage to one of the four heart valves and may require surgical intervention.

 The ability to monitor all three conditions (high blood pressure, atrial fibrillation and valvular heart disease), with one product definitely sounds like a game changer.
 You’ll essentially get a complete heart health checkup in 90 seconds.

 For now BPM Core is only available for purchase in Europe.
 US availability is expected later this year.
-Keep an eye out for our full review in the coming weeks.
+You can check out our full hands-on review on this link.